- PTSD in Teachers: Yes, It's Real! - August 19, 2018

 By: Teresa Cooper

-Whether you’re a co-teacher, a resource teacher, a life skills teacher, an Autism specialist, or a behavior support specialist, you know that working as special education teacher comes with a special set of skills and that things exist in our world that other teachers just don’t understand.
+Whether you’re a co-teacher, a resource teacher, a life skills teacher, an Autism specialist, or a behavior support specialist, you know that working as a special education teacher comes with a special set of skills and that things exist in our world that other teachers just don’t understand.
 As a tribute to special education teachers everywhere, I wanted to list…

 10 Things Only Special Education Teachers Understand